What is a Malware?

 Worms

-Worms are self-replicating malware that spread automatically across networks without a user actively executing an infected file.
+Worms are self-replicating threats that spread automatically across networks without a user actively executing an infected file.
 They move from one system to another by exploiting security holes and vulnerabilities.
 Worms can cause significant damage by consuming bandwidth, overloading system resources, or stealing sensitive data.

 Trojan horse